 New Investigators: This award encourages applications from investigators in the early stages of their careers.
 The New Investigator category is designed to allow PIs, early in their faculty appointments or in the process of developing independent research careers, to compete for funding separately from established investigators.
-Applications from New Investigators and Established Investigators will be peer and programmatically reviewed separately.
-PIs using the

-New Investigator category are strongly encouraged to strengthen their applications by including investigators experienced in prostate cancer research and/or possessing other relevant expertise as demonstrated by a record of funding and publications.
+PIs using the New Investigator category are strongly encouraged to strengthen their applications by including investigators experienced in prostate cancer research and/or possessing other relevant expertise as demonstrated by a record of funding and publications.
 It is the responsibility of the PI to describe how additional investigators will augment his/her expertise and better address the research question.
 PIs may choose to employ both the New Investigator category and the Qualified Collaborator Option (described below) in a single application.
-All applicants for the New Investigator category must meet specific eligibility criteria, as described in Section I.C., Eligibility Information.
+All applicants for the New Investigator category must meet specific eligibility criteria, as described in Section I.D., Eligibility Information.